Named after the

 - son James Bath 1839 born

 in Mylor.
-In 1841 he is living with his parents in Mylor.
+In 1841 he was living with his parents in Mylor.
 He followed

 in his father's footsteps as a ship's carpenter.
-Presumably he moves
+Presumably he moved

-to Chatham as he marries Jane, a Devon girl, in Sheppey in 1870 - Family
+to the naval shipyard at Chatham as he married Jane Ann Wills, a Devon girl, in Sheppey in 1870 - Family

 1 in Kent.